DUI Punishment

 Avoiding Jail Time: DUI Defense Strategies

-With the help of an experienced California DUI defense lawyer, individuals facing DUI charges can explore a range of defenses, including challenging the legality of the traffic stop, the accuracy of field sobriety and chemical tests, or the procedures followed by law enforcement.
+With the help of an experienced California DUI defense attorney, individuals facing DUI charges can explore a range of defenses, including challenging the legality of the traffic stop, the accuracy of field sobriety and chemical tests, or the procedures followed by law enforcement.
 The blood alcohol level at the time of driving (not necessarily when it was eventually tested).
 These defenses can help reduce or even dismiss charges, potentially avoiding jail time and license suspension.

 Categories